mjspriggs/overview/whats-new/index.md

 If you're looking for updates about products that are available on {{site.data.keyword.Bluemix_notm}}, check out the [Announcements page](https://www.ibm.com/cloud/blog/announcements){: external} on the {{site.data.keyword.Bluemix_notm}} blog.
 {: tip}

+## Securing your resources with context-based restrictions

+New as of: 23 September 2021

+With context-based restrictions, you can configure and enforce access restrictions for IBM Cloud resources based  on the network location where an access request is created.
+These restrictions work in tandem with traditional IAM access policies, which are based on identity, to provide an extra layer of protection.
+Since both IAM access and context-based restrictions must grant access, context-based restrictions offer protection even in the face of compromised or mismanaged credentials.

+This is done by defining one or more network zones, which encapsulates allowed network locations, and then associating the zones with the cloud resource by way of a context-based restrictions rule.
+Network zones can be defined in terms of IP address constructs, VPC ID, and service references, which grant access to a resource from another cloud service.

+For more information, see [What are content-based restrictions?](https://test.cloud.ibm.com/docs/account?topic=account-context-restrictions-whatis)

+## Assigning access policies based on resource location

+New as of: 23 September 2021

+For supporting services, like Container Registry, you can now scope access to more granular locations in your policies, such as geography, country, metro, satellite location.

 ## Checking the root cause of an incident
 {: #check-root-cause-incident}